 A bent or broken half-shaft could also cause a wobble and vibration through the drivetrain.
 If you’ve bent or broken an axle shaft, one of the easiest ways you’ll notice is how at lower speeds and when braking the vehicle might seem to wobble and vibrate.

-Whining, knocking, vibrating and rattling noises can be so annoying and very hard to diagnose.
-It the end of the day, these are simply guidelines on what the problem COULD potentially be.
-Unfortunately, the dealerships aren’t always very helpful or willing to diagnose a rattle and many simply fob it off to being the norm or an engine characteristic you will just have to live with.
+Whining, knocking, vibrating, and rattling noises can be so annoying and very hard to diagnose.
+At the end of the day, these are simply guidelines on what the problem COULD potentially be.
+Unfortunately, the dealerships aren’t always very helpful or willing to diagnose a rattle and many simply fob it off to be the norm or an engine characteristic you will just have to live with.

 Truth is, no rattle or weird noises should be ignored since it could turn out to be something very serious and lead to catastrophic damage later on.
 Grab a mate and get him/her to assist you while you try and diagnose where the noise is coming from.